Anant-Arora/Anant-Arora/README.md

 ---

 ## 👨‍💻 About Me
- **Tech Enthusiast | Data Scientist | Aspiring HFT Developer**
+ **Tech Enthusiast | Data Engineer | Aspiring HFT Developer**
  Passionate about **AI/ML, Algorithmic Trading, and Software Development**
- Building dashboards, stock prediction models, and financial analytics tools.
+ Building dashboards, stock prediction pipelines, and financial analytics tools.
  I am constantly learning and exploring new technologies to solve real-world problems, especially in the field of finance and data science.
  Currently pursuing a BTech in Data Science, I aim to make a significant impact through innovative solutions in the tech and finance industries.
 ---